statofu/statofu/README.md

 // By checking `check` is declared in `checkboxSlice`, we know `checkboxSlice` responds to `check` so `check` changes the one state represented by `checkboxSlice`.
 ```

-But, when a complicated action changes multi states, what multi states it changes needs to be figured out by tracking what simple actions it invokes and what redcuers/slices respond to the invoked simple actions, which always invovles trakcing function bodies:
+But, when a complicated action changes multi states, what multi states it changes needs to be figured out by tracking what simple actions it invokes and what redcuers/slices respond to the invoked simple actions, which always involves trakcing function bodies:

 ```diff
 const checkboxSlice = createSlice({